wmt-conference/wmt25-general-mt/README.md

 ```

 All annotators also annotated the same few segments for each of the languages, which helps in establishing their reliability.
-The annotation format is slightly different, namely scores map to systems which map to lists instead of dictinonaries.
+The annotation format is slightly different, namely scores map to systems which map to lists instead of dictionaries.
 The lists are in the following format:
 ```python
 [